Overview

 - Write lifting and lowering templates using the Mapping Template Language (MTL) to convert between arbitrary formats and RDF

-- Integrate external data sources (e.g. Wikidata SPARQL endpoint) as enrichment sources in a declarative pipeline
+- Integrate external data sources as enrichment sources in a pipeline

-- Deploy and run a complete end-to-end pipeline using the provided Docker environment
+- Deploy and run a complete end-to-end semantic data integration pipeline feeding data to an actual application

 Running Example